 Many saints and philosophers have explained it to us.
 For example, in the New Testament, the apostle John speaks of this world as “passing away.”
 And why so ephemeral? – because it is founded upon “the lust of the eyes,” the covetousness of the heart, the Little Me, the dysfunctional ego within, that can’t stop chattering, “I don’t have enough” because “I am not enough.”

-The domain of the Ego creates civilization as it makes its fearful and needy way through history, but a time comes when that which it creates all falls apart.
+The domain of the Ego creates civilization as it makes its fearful and needy way through history, but a time comes when that which it creates falls apart.
 Why does it fall apart?
 Call it “imperial overreach.”
 It tries to get too much, it oppresses others too much, it attempts to fortify itself at the expense of the common good.
 And then it all “passes away.”
-And when it does, the jungle stands ready to take it over.
+And when it does, the jungle stands ready to take over.

-We might think we’ve won against the jungle with our machetes, herbicides, and mechanical choppers, but, as the Durants instruct, all this is but "a temporary interruption of the jungle."
+We might think we’ve won against the jungle with our machetes, herbicides, and mechanical choppers, but, as the Durants instruct, all this is but "temporary interruption of the jungle."
 The silent verdant marching-troops of slow-accretive floral advance, eventually, win all wars.
 But only in this world, which is passing away.

 The lessons for us?

-(1) Whatever you are doing, be it this moment or in terms of long-range projects, if these are not based upon the energies of “the true self,” then – stop.
+(1) Whatever we are doing, be it this moment or in terms of long-range projects, if these are not based upon the energies of “the true self,” then – stop.
 There’s no point in continuing, as it will all “pass away,” come to nothing, but for sorrowful and tearful insights gained.

 Editor's last word: